This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need more than one of the following:

-- Cryosurgery: This is a procedure that uses a chemical, called liquid nitrogen, to freeze and kill a small area of tissue.
+- Cryosurgery is a procedure that uses a chemical, called liquid nitrogen, to freeze and kill a small area of tissue.
 The tissue dies and later falls off.

-- Mohs surgery: This surgery removes only skin with cancer cells and as little healthy tissue as possible.
+- Mohs surgery is used to remove only skin with cancer cells and as little healthy tissue as possible.
 Thin layers of the tumor are scraped off one at a time until all the cancer cells are removed.

-- Electrodesiccation and curettage: The skin tumor is scraped and then heated with an electric probe to kill the cancer cells.
+- Electrodesiccation and curettage is used for skin SCC.
+The tumor is scraped and then heated with an electric probe to kill the cancer cells.

-- Laser therapy: A narrow beam of light is used to kill the cancer cells.
+- Laser therapy uses a narrow beam of light to kill the cancer cells.

-- Topical chemotherapy: This is given as a lotion or cream to put directly on the skin cancer to kill cancer cells.
+- Topical chemotherapy is given as a lotion or cream to put directly on skin cancer to kill cancer cells.

-- Radiation: This treatment uses x-rays or gamma rays to treat cancer.
+- Radiation uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
-It may be used for hard-to-treat areas, such as the eyelids, the tip of the nose, or the ear.
+It may be used for hard-to-treat areas, such as the eyelids, tongue, or esophagus.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.